tianbao-li/PFADA/README.md

 # IBMR
-The code of LCGC will been published soon.
+The code of IBMR will been published soon.